Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 </m:decade>
 ```

 The decade beginning in 1810 is missing because there are no articles in the corpus from that decade.
-Facets never return keys for which the count is zero, so if we want to list all decades, including those with no articles, we need to anticipate and handle any missing decades ourselves.
+Facets never return keys for which the count is zero, so if we want to list all decades, including those with no articles, we need to anticipate and handle any missing values ourselves.

-### Using facets to constrain a query
+### 2.7.
+Using facets to constrain a query

-The examples above illustrate how to retrieve facet lists with counts, and the reason we do that is so that we can use those values to refine our query.
-For example, when we select all articles that contain the string “ghost” along with a list of publishers and article counts, we can then select one or more of those publishers and rerun the query to return only articles by those publishers (excluding articles by other publishers).
-Our app creates facets for publishers and dates, so we can constrain our search by values for either or both of those.
+When we retrieve the titles of all articles that contain the string “ghost” along with lists of publishers and dates with article counts, we can then select one or more of those publishers or dates and rerun the query to return only articles that match the publishers or dates that we have checked.
 To constrain a query by a facet values we need to specify the facet names and values as part of an `ft:query()` operation.
 For example, the following query selects all articles in the corpus that have `"Times, The"` or `"John Bull"` as the values of their `publisher` facets (10 of the 36 articles in the corpus satisfy this requirement):

 ```xquery
 xquery version "3.1";